1&1 WP Basic Hosting Review and Coupons for 2023

 The WP Basic hosting package from 1&1 is a wordpress hosting package starting at $0.99 per month.
 We’ve rated it a 3 out of 5 overall.

-Some notable features included with this web hosting package are 50GB storage available, fully managed by hosting company (no worring about server maintenance), 1 website allowed, SSL certificate included (so you can have a HTTPS website), fully optimized and well-tuned for WordPress, SSD hard drive storage (solid state drive for much faster load times) and staging sites so you do not have to make changes to your live site.
+Some notable features included with this web hosting package are SSL certificate included (so you can have a HTTPS website), 50GB storage available, SSD hard drive storage (solid state drive for much faster load times), fully optimized and well-tuned for WordPress, fully managed by hosting company (no worring about server maintenance), staging sites so you do not have to make changes to your live site and 1 website allowed.

 1&1 WP Basic Hosting Account Features